jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 |2 |  7Ch | 124 | - 3.1% |
 |3 | 88h | 136 | + 6.25% |

-As discussed in [this overview](dme_fuel_overview.md), most fuel adjustment values are fractions with a denominator of 128, so 128 means "multiply the fuel pulse by 1" and 132 means "multiply the fuel pulse by 132/128, that is ~1.031.
-More on this shortly.

-So now we have stored our FQS value in b, and next we look up map 42 (2Ah).
+So now we have stored our FQS value in b, and next we look up Map 42 (2Ah).
 Map 42 is the air temperature correction map and its raw form is

 | Air temperature (C) | Value |
 |---|---|